ansible/ansible/docs/docsite/rst/community/contributing_maintained_collections.rst

 *  **Ansible-maintained collection** -  Click the link to the collection on Galaxy, then click the ``repo`` button in Galaxy to find the GitHub repository for this collection.
 * **Related community collection** - Collection that holds community-created content (modules, roles, and so on) that may also be of interest to a user of the Ansible-maintained collection.
 You can, for example, add new modules to the community collection as a technical preview before the content is moved to the Ansible-maintained collection.
 * **Sponsor** - Working group that manages the collections.
 You can join the meetings to discuss important proposed changes and enhancements to the collections.
-* **Test requirements** - Testing required for any new or changed content for the collection.
+* **Test requirements** - Testing required for any new or changed content for the Ansible-maintained collection.
 * **Developer details** - Describes whether the Ansible-maintained collection accepts direct community issues and PRs for existing collection content, as well as more specific developer guidelines based on the collection type.